 The completed painting: Streets of Avignon (watercolor, 22 x 15 in.)

-Paint with Vladislav at the 2020 Plein Air Convention & Expo in Denver, Colorado, May 2-6.
+Paint with Vladislav and other top watercolor artists at the 2023 Plein Air Convention & Expo in Colorado, May 21-25.

 He is an amazing instructor.
 After watching his video on light my painting came to life.
 I absolutely love his art work.